Fixed-Price vs. Cost-Plus vs. GMP Contracts: Which Protects the Homeowner?

 Cons: risk premium and scope-ambiguity markup

-Contractors build in a risk premium (typically 10–20%) to cover the unknowns they’re now carrying.
-And scope ambiguity turns into change orders at contractor-favorable pricing — every gap in the scope becomes a “we didn’t include that” moment.
+Contractors build in a risk premium to cover the unknowns they’re now carrying.
+On residential remodeling, total markup commonly runs 15–25% (covering overhead, profit, and risk), with the “10 and 10” rule of thumb—10% overhead, 10% profit—being the most-cited baseline.
+And scope ambiguity turns into change orders at contractor-favorable pricing—every gap in the scope becomes a “we didn’t include that” moment.
+(For more on how that compounds, see how to stop renovation change orders.)

 Best for: tightly-defined projects